ammarnajjar/ngrx-graph/README.md

   (defaults to the scan directory).
   - DOT and SVG files are written under the directory specified by '--dir' (scan directory) unless you prefer to write them under '--out'.
   - Use '--json' to re-generate the JSON and stop (no DOT/SVG) when used alone.
-Caching of an existing JSON payload is enabled by default; pass `-f` or `--force` to force a re-scan.
+  - Note: caching is enabled by default.
+To force a re-scan and regenerate the JSON payload, pass -f or --force.

 EXAMPLES
   $ ngrx-graph -d ./src --out ./out